A Year of Innovation: Recapping 2025 at EmailToVoice.Net

 You send your TTS message using this list in EmailToVoice.Net.
 For example,

-1. send the email message TO dmy@tts.message-service.org or by using the lists word in the TO field as described in this post about sending to a list without a tag. (remember to create the name of the list with all small letters.)
+1. send the email message using the list’s name in the TO field as described in this post about sending to a list without a tag. (remember to create the name of the list with all small letters.)

-2. in the body of your message, include:
+2. Or send TO dmy@tts.message-service.org and in the body of your message, include:

 The message must be picked up (not by voice mail) and listened to for at least 10 seconds, otherwise, the next recipient in the list is called.
 Once someone listens to the message for the required length of time, the job stops there.